warproxxx/warproxxx.github.io/_posts/2020-5-28-Slippage-Fee-Analysis.md

 ### Disclamers:
 - This data is from a volatile time in the Bitcoin Market.
-The 20 day Bollinger Band width averaged to 41.
+The 20 day volatilty averaged 41.
 In 2019, it was 32.
 - I use a mild trend following algorithm.
 Here mild means that the overall trend is going toward the direction but in the last few minutes when I am buying or selling, there hasn't been a big change.
 A trend reversal algorithm will get a better slip.
 - The size of my trades was fairly small.
 If you are trading 6 digits or more, you might get more slippage.